jessemonroy650/activeQueue/README.md

   }
 </pre>

-The extension allows one to look and modify and item in the queue.
+The extension allows one to look and modify items in the queue.

+## Adendeum ##